 17.3 Pending resolution of any dispute, the parties shall continue to perform their respective obligations under the Contract.

 18.1 In these T&Cs, unless the context otherwise requires:

 - “Australian PPSA” means the Personal Property Securities Act 2009 of Australia.

-- “Buyer” means the person, firm, company or other entity buying the Goods from the Company.
+- “Buyer” means the person, firm, company or other entity buying the Goods (including by consignment, as applicable) from the Company

 - “Event of Default” means the occurrence of any of the following (whether or not within the control of the Buyer):